tomhoper/dygiepp/dw-experiments/2020-08-23/README.md

   - `covid`: Copied from `allgood:/data/aida/covid_clean/UnifiedData/covid_anno_par_s_final/mapped/mech_effect`.
 - `cleanup`
   - Remove `section` from the covid data.
   - Remove the NER annotations from the spike data.
+UPDATE (09-01) these are kept now.
+The NER's were stored in pairs matching the relation mentions.
+Ideal with this by flattening the list.
   - Throw out spike entries that have empty strings in them after tokenizing (by whitespace splitting).
 This discards 160 / 14,766 examples.
   - Also throw out Spike entries with tokens not in the BERT vocab; these break things.
 Only discards a handful of examples.
 - `collated`: Collate the data for faster training.